accso/java9-jigsaw-examples/jigsaw-examples/example_splitpackage/readme.md

 ![Example's Module Dependency Graph](moduledependencies.png)

 ### Example shows ...
-TODO

-Fall 1)
+Case 1)
+* modsplitfoo1 adn modsplitfoo2 do both contain a package called pkgfoo.
-modsplitfoo1 und modsplitfoo2 haben beide das Package pkgfoo modmainfoo requires modsplitfoo1 und modsplitfoo2
+* modmainfoo requires modsplitfoo1 und modsplitfoo2
--> Kompiliert nicht: ein Modul darf kein requires auf zwei Module besitzen, die das gleiche Package exportieren
+Does not compile!
+A module must not requires 2 or more modules, which have/export the same package

 Fall 2)
+* modsplitbar1 and modsplitbar2 do both contain a package called pkgbar.
-modsplitbar1 und modsplitbar2 haben beide das Package pkgbar modmainbar requires modsplitbar1
+* modmainbar requires modsplitbar1
-Mit -addmods with modsplitbar2 dazugeladen
--> Laufzeitfehler: in einem Classloader duerfen keine zwei Module geladen werden, die das gleiche Package besitzen

-END TODO
+* During runtime, -addmods is used to load also modsplitbar2 Shows a runtime exception: In one classloader, 2 or more modules must not be loaded, which have/export the same package.

 ### TODOs
-- [ ] Funktioniert Fall 2, wenn der Classloader fuer modsplitbar1 und modsplitbar2 unterschiedlich sind?
+- [ ] Does case 2 work, if the classloader for modsplitbar1 and modsplitbar2 is different (i.e. what about layers)?